Dmitri Mendeleev: Other achievements

 In an attempt at a chemical conception of the aether, he put forward a hypothesis that there existed two inert chemical elements of lesser atomic weight than hydrogen.
 Of these two proposed elements, he thought the lighter to be an all-penetrating, all-pervasive gas, and the slightly heavier one to be a proposed element, coronium.

 Mendeleev devoted much study and made important contributions to the determination of the nature of such indefinite compounds as solutions.

 In another department of physical chemistry, he investigated the expansion of liquids with heat, and devised a formula similar to Gay-Lussac's law of the uniformity of the expansion of gases, while in 1861 he anticipated Thomas Andrews' conception of the critical temperature of gases by defining the absolute boiling-point of a substance as the temperature at which cohesion and heat of vaporization become equal to zero and the liquid changes to vapor, irrespective of the pressure and volume.

 Mendeleev is given credit for the introduction of the metric system to the Russian Empire.

 He invented pyrocollodion, a kind of smokeless powder based on nitrocellulose.
 This work had been commissioned by the Russian Navy, which however did not adopt its use.
 In 1892 Mendeleev organized its manufacture.

-Mendeleev studied petroleum origin and concluded hydrocarbons are abiogenic and form deep within the earth – see Abiogenic petroleum origin.
+Mendeleev studied the origins of petroleum; he concluded that hydrocarbons are abiogenic and form deep within the earth – see Abiogenic petroleum origin.